Robert Muldoon

-Muldoon came to power promising to lead "a Government of the ordinary bloke."
+Muldoon came to power promising to lead "a Government of the ordinary bloke".
 He appointed himself Minister of Finance.
 Although he used populist rhetoric to rail against elites and the political establishment, he consistently tried to centralise power under himself during his premiership.
 His tenure was plagued by an economic pattern of stagnation, high inflation, growing unemployment, and high external debts and borrowing.
 Economic policies of the Muldoon Government included national superannuation, wage and price freezes, industrial incentives, and the Think Big industrial projects.
 He reintroduced and intensified the previous government's policies of the Dawn Raids, which racially targeted Pasifika overstayers.
 To engage with crime, Muldoon built "unusually close relationships" with criminal gangs; he personally favoured Black Power, and he and his wife Thea met with them on several occasions.
 In foreign policy, Muldoon adopted an anti-Soviet stance and re-emphasised New Zealand's defence commitments to the United States and Australia under the ANZUS pact.
 His refusal to stop a Springbok rugby tour of New Zealand divided the country and led to unprecedented civil disorder in 1981.
-Muldoon became more and more controversial as his premiership progressed; in addition to the controversy of the Springbok tour, he began a smear campaign against Labour MP Colin Moyle for allegedly being gay, visited strip clubs, and once personally punched demonstrators at a protest.
+Muldoon became more and more controversial as his premiership progressed; in addition to the controversy of the Springbok tour, he began a smear campaign against Labour MP Colin Moyle for alleged illegal homosexual activities and punched demonstrators at a protest.

-Muldoon led his party to two additional election victories in 1978 and 1981, with the first-past-the-post electoral system keeping him in power despite losing the popular vote in every election except 1975.
-At the 1984 snap election, which Muldoon infamously called while visibly drunk, National finally suffered a significant defeat to Labour.
+Muldoon led his party to two additional election victories in 1978 and 1981, with the first-past-the-post electoral system keeping him in power despite losing the popular vote in each election except 1975.
+At the 1984 snap election, which Muldoon infamously announced while intoxicated on live television, National finally suffered a significant defeat to Labour.
 Shortly before leaving office, amid a constitutional crisis, Muldoon was forced by the incoming Government to devalue the New Zealand dollar.
-In 1984, he was only the second Prime Minister (after Sir Keith Holyoake) to receive a knighthood while still in office.
-He died in 1992; having gained their respect by engaging with them directly, the gang Black Power performed a haka at his funeral.
+In 1984, he was only the second prime minister (after Sir Keith Holyoake) to receive a knighthood while still in office.
+Mounting legal costs encouraged Muldoon to pursue a novelty acting career, but he remained in parliament until his retirement in 1992.
+He died shortly thereafter; the gang Black Power performed a haka at his funeral.

-Departing significantly from National Party convention, Muldoon had a controversial public image.
-He has been called the first world leader to be so openly informal and abrasive.
-Described as having "run the country like a mob boss", he was willing to enact tougher and harsher policies than previous Prime Ministers.
-His legacy is one of recognition as being among the most preeminent Western statesmen of his generation, and an "enigma" who openly broke social norms and bullied his peers.
-In the 21st century, Muldoon has been recognised for having laid the footing for the likes of strongman-like leaders such as Donald Trump and Silvio Berlusconi.